 We note that projects with the same encumbrance, disbursement, and completion dates are permanent loan funding swap only.
-Unlike regular rehab loans where MOHCD does periodic disbursements the initial rehab funding is first done through the Housing Accelerator Fund (HAF) which allows for quicker loan approval as it is only bridge funding.
-Once the rehab is complete the HAF loan is refinanced using bond funds.
+Unlike regular rehab loans where MOHCD does periodic disbursements, for some small sites projects the initial rehab funding is first done through the San Francisco Housing Accelerator Fund (SFHAF) which allows for quicker loan approval as it is only bridge funding.
+Once the rehab is complete the SFHAF loan is refinanced using bond funds.